-Born in Phoenix, Arizona, to Colombian and Mexican-American parents, Catherine grew up in the United States.-Mexico border city of El Paso, Texas.
+Born in Phoenix, Arizona, to Colombian and Mexican-American parents, Catherine grew up in the U.S.-Mexico border city of El Paso, Texas.
 She began playing the flute in the sixth grade public school band, and started private flute lessons at age 18.
-She earned performance degrees from Occidental College (B.A.), the Boccherini Music Institute in Italy (Honors Diploma), Queens College (M.A.), Yale University School of Music (M.M.), and Rice University (D.M.A.).
-Her major teachers include Melissa Colgin-Abeln, Gary Woodward, Marzio Conti, Tara Helen O'Connor, Ransom Wilson, and Leone Buyse.
-A lover of travel and languages, she currently resides in Minnesota.
+She earned performance degrees from Occidental College (BA), the Boccherini Music Institute in Italy (Honors Diploma), Queens College (MA), Yale University School of Music (MM), and Rice University (DMA).
+Her major teachers include Melissa Colgin-Abeln, Gary Woodward, Marzio Conti, Tara Helen O'Connor, Ransom Wilson and Leone Buyse.
+A lover of travel, languages, and science fiction shows, she resides with her husband and their dog in Minnesota.

 Since 2019, Catherine Ramirez plays on a Lillian Burkart Flute with a Tobias Mancke Headjoint.
 For more information, please visit www.catherineramirez.com.